A closer look on Chinese teapot refinery fuel exports, St Petersburg International Economic Forum and Paris climate agreement.

 Today’s price of crude is the "new normal."
 Given current and expected levels of supply, production and market demand, the lower oil price is here to stay for a prolonged period.

 The industry is shifting from oil to natural gas.
-Companies are recognizing the long-term advantages of gas in terms of price and demand.
+Companies are recognising the long-term advantages of gas in terms of price and demand.
 They are rebalancing their portfolios accordingly.

 NOCs see a bright future.
 NOCs are steadily overtaking IOCs in terms of greater volumes and lower production costs.
 Although IOCs have reduced capital spend and increased borrowing to meet their dividend commitments, the IOC business model seems to be under threat because production costs have not been brought into alignment with current oil prices.